Minimally entangled typical thermal states versus matrix product purifications for the simulation of equilibrium states and time evolution: Comparison for static correlators

 For almost all parameters, the matrix product purification simulations yield more accurate results than the best METTS computations.
 For $\beta=4$, the errors of the methods differ by up to a few orders of magnitude.
 When lowering the temperature, entanglement and correlation lengths increase.
 The increased absolute value of the correlation function is reflected in a correspondingly larger absolute error for the simulations based on purifications.
 The efficiency of the METTS sampling can increase when lowering the temperatures, especially when it gets sufficiently below the energy gap $\Delta E$.
 In this case, the dimension of the relevant state space to be sampled by METTS is strongly reduced and hence is the statistical error.
 This is confirmed for the lower temperature $\beta=16$ in Fig.~\ref{fig:XXZ-static}.
-For the critical (gapless) systems, the purification approach is still more precise.
+For the critical (gapless) systems, the purification approach is still more accurate.
 For the gapped system ($\Delta=3$), the temperature is with $\beta=16$ already substantially below the energy gap, $\beta\Delta E_{\Delta=3}\sim 10$ (cf.\ Table~\ref{tab:gaps}), and METTS can in this case indeed outperform the matrix product purification.

-That METTS can become more efficient than the purification is most obvious for the limit $\beta\to \infty$.
+In the introduction, we have already explained why one should expect purifications to be more efficient than METTS at higher temperatures.
+That METTS can become more efficient at low temperatures is most obvious for the limit $\beta\to \infty$.
 In this case, every METTS $|\phi_\vn\ket$ for which the initial state $|\vn\ket$ has nonzero overlap with a ground state will simply be this ground state, $|\phi_\vn\ket=|\gs\ket$ (up to truncation errors).
 The purification, on the other hand, evolves to the purification $|\gs\ket\otimes|\gs\ket_\aux$ of the ground state density matrix $|\gs\ket\bra \gs|$.
 As the tensor product of two MPS of bond dimension $D$ is an MPS with bond dimension $D^2$, for the same accuracy, $\beta\to\infty$ computation costs for the METTS are reduced by roughly a factor of $D^3$ \footnote{Computation costs for DMRG simulations with open boundary conditions scale as $D^3$ with the bond dimension $D$.}.

 The error of the purification changes significantly as a function of the distance $i$.
 Here, the deviation from the (quasi)-exact reference data is mainly due to the truncations.
 Generally, when we evaluate a correlator based on a truncated matrix product state, the error can grow at short distances, reaching an $\epsP$-dependent maximum, before starting to decay as the absolute value of the correlator itself becomes very small.
 On the other hand, METTS simulation errors often remain constant at large distances.
 Even for the exponentially decaying correlation functions, the METTS error stays well above zero.
 This is clearly a signature of the statistical error.
 Cases where the METTS error decays with distance, are usually situations where the truncation error dominates over the statistical error.
 For the computation costs chosen in our study, this is seen for temperatures well below the energy gap, but one can also observe this behavior when choosing very large truncation thresholds.